interop-alliance/life-server/README.md

 ### Edit `/etc/hosts` (development/testing only)

-To run the account creation on unit tests, `life-server`'s test suite uses the following localhost domains: `nic.localhost`, `tim.localhost`, and `nicola.localhost`.
+`life-server`'s test suite uses the following localhost domains: `nic.localhost`, `tim.localhost`, and `nicola.localhost`.
 You will need to create host file entries for these, in order for the tests to pass.